oganm/rdog/README.md

 WIP.
 Syntax below is subject to change since it depends on the `rdog_widget` function.
 Currently looking for a way to get rid of that.
-Also the current version has a bug that causes animations to speed up whenever there’s a change…

 ``` r
 library(shiny)